This page was last updated 29 May 2020.

 Should I go to work if I have respiratory or influenza-like symptoms?

-No. You should not work in a public setting if you are unwell.
+No. You should stay at home.
+You should not work in a public setting if you are unwell.
 In this situation, you should stand down from work, self-isolate, and be assessed as a patient by a medical professional.

 There is guidance on the interpretation of results in the Updated Advice For Health Professionals document.